Title-1

 Explore Renzulli Learning’s gifted education alignment for other states:

 Start a 30-day free trial with full platform access — no credit card required.
-Or schedule a free QuickStart with a consultant who knows Arizona’s gifted education requirements.
+Or schedule a free QuickStart with a consultant who knows Arizona’s A.R.S. § 15-779, Scope & Sequence requirements, Group B funding, and the free 2nd-grade CogAT screening program.